What is Caregiver Fatigue?

 - Eat well.
 Strive to eat nutritious foods, including lots of fruits and vegetables and stay hydrated with water.

 Caregiver fatigue is common, especially among family caregivers.
-However, knowing the signs of burnout, using available resources, and practicing good self-care habits can help you stay healthy – both physically and emotionally.
+However, knowing the signs of caregiver burnout, using available resources, and practicing good self-care habits can help you stay healthy – both physically and emotionally.

 Careforth helps families by supporting those who care for their loved ones at home.
 Learn more about our coaching and support programs for caregivers and how they could help you.